Variable selection with Hamming loss: Generalizations and extensions

-where $\inf_{\widetilde \eta}$ denotes the infimum over all selectors $\widetilde \eta$, and $\E_\Pb$ denotes the expectation with respect to $\Pb$. \end{theorem} \begin{proof} The upper bound $\Psi_+(d,s,a)$ on the minimax risk follows from the fact that the proofs of Theorems~\ref{t2} and \ref{nonasymptotic} are not affected by the dependence.
+where $\inf_{\tilde\eta}$ denotes the infimum over all selectors $\tilde\eta$. \end{theorem} \begin{proof} The upper bound $\Psi_+(d,s,a)$ on the minimax risk follows from the fact that the proofs of Theorems \ref{t2} and \ref {nonasymptotic} are not affected by the dependence.
 Indeed, both the selector and the Hamming loss proceed coordinate-wisely.
-The lower bound $\Psi_+(d,s,a)$ on the minimax risk follows from Theorem~\ref{thm:lb} after observing that the maximum over ${\mathcal P}_d^+(s,a,\sigma^2)$ is greater than the maximum over the subfamily of Gaussian vectors with independent entries $\{\mathcal{N}_d(\theta, \sigma^2 I_d):\theta \in \Theta_d^+(s,a)\}$, where $I_d$ is the $d\times d$ identity matrix. \end{proof} An interesting consequence of Theorem~\ref{thm:dependence} and of \eqref{eq:minimax:central} is that the model with independent $X_j$ is the least favorable model, in the exact non-asymptotic sense, for the problem of variable selection with Hamming loss on the class of vectors $\Theta_d^+(s,a)$.
+The lower bound on the minimax risk follows from Theorem~\ref {thm:lb} after observing that the maximum over ${\mathcal P}_d^+(s,a,\sigma^2)$ is greater than the maximum over the subfamily of Gaussian vectors with independent entries $\{\mathcal{N}_d(\theta, \sigma^2 I_d):\theta\in\Theta_d^+(s,a)\}$, where $I_d$ is the $d\times d$ identity matrix. \end{proof} An interesting consequence of Theorem~\ref{thm:dependence} and of \eqref{eq:minimax:central} is that the model with independent $X_j$ is the least favorable model, in the exact nonasymptotic sense, for the problem of variable selection with Hamming loss on the class of vectors $\Theta_d^+(s,a)$.

 This fact was also noticed and discussed in \cite{HallJin2010} for the detection problem.
 That paper considers the Gaussian model with covariance matrix $\Sigma$ that is not necessarily a diagonal matrix.
 It is shown that faster detection rates are achieved in the case of dependent observations (under some assumptions) than in the case of independent data.
 It would be interesting to extend these results to the variable selection problem in hand.